-Article 17 Extra time and kicks from the penalty mark
+Article 16 Extra time and kicks from the penalty mark

-- 17.01 If the result stands as a draw at the end of normal playing time in a semi-final or the final, extra time consisting of two 5-minute periods of effective time is played.
-If the two teams are still equal after extra time, the winner is determined by kicks from the penalty mark (see Paragraph 17.04 to Paragraph 17.06). - 17.02 If the result stands as a draw at the end of normal playing time in the third-place match, no extra time is played.
-Kicks from the penalty mark determine the winning team (see Paragraph 17.04 to Paragraph 17.06). - 17.03 If extra time is required, there is a five-minute break between the end of normal time and the start of extra time.
-As a rule, the players remain on the field of play during this five-minute break, at the discretion of the referee. - 17.04 Kicks from the penalty mark are taken in accordance with the procedure laid down in the FIFA Futsal Laws of the Game. - 17.05 The referee decides which goal will be used for the kicks: - a.
+- 16.01 For play-off matches, if the two teams involved in a tie score the same number of goals over the two legs, the team which scores more away goals qualifies for the next stage.
+If this procedure does not produce a result, i.e. if both teams score the same number of goals at home and away, two 5-minute periods of extra time are played at the end of the second leg.
+If both teams score the same number of goals during extra time, away goals count double (i.e. the visiting team qualifies).
+If no goals are scored during extra time, kicks from the penalty mark determine which team qualifies for the next stage. - 16.02 If the result stands as a draw at the end of normal playing time in a semi-final or the final, extra time consisting of two 5-minute periods of effective time is played.
+If the two teams are still equal after extra time, the winner is determined by kicks from the penalty mark (see Paragraph 16.05 to Paragraph 16.07). - 16.03 If the result stands as a draw at the end of normal playing time in the third-place match, no extra time is played.
+Kicks from the penalty mark determine the winning team (see Paragraph 16.05 to Paragraph 16.07). - 16.04 If extra time is required, there is a five-minute break between the end of normal time and the start of extra time.
+As a rule, the players remain on the field of play during this five-minute break, at the discretion of the referee. - 16.05 Kicks from the penalty mark are taken in accordance with the procedure laid down in the FIFA Futsal Laws of the Game. - 16.06 The referee decides which goal will be used for the kicks: - a.
 If either goal could be used for the kicks, then, in the presence of the two captains, the referee tosses a coin to decide which goal will be used. - b.
 For reasons of safety/security, state of the field of play, lighting or other similar reasons, the referee may decide which goal will be used without tossing a coin.
-Such decisions are final and require no justification. - 17.06 If through the fault of a team, the taking of kicks from the penalty mark cannot be completed, the provisions of Article 24 apply.
+Such decisions are final and require no justification. - 16.07 If through the fault of a team, the taking of kicks from the penalty mark cannot be completed, the provisions of Article 23 apply.